Airdate: January 2, 2010

-- Breather Episode: This episode is humorous and comedic as usual, but it's the sister episode that takes a turn for the worse.
+- Breather Episode: Sure this episode is humorous and comedic as usual, but it's the sister episode that takes a turn for the worse.

 - Butt-Monkey: As per usual, Squidward.

-- Conspicuous CG: The street Squidward is strutting down at the beginning.
+- 2D Visuals, 3D Effects: The street Squidward is strutting down at the beginning.